 I'm sorry, what Google "innovations" are you referring to here?

-I've already seen what supporting Walmart has done to our country
+I'm making a point to shop locally now.
+I've already seen what supporting Walmart has done to our country.

 Have you ever shopped there?
 Or do you just repeat what you read all the time?
 Wall mart typically only exists in rural poor areas, and I doubt a drive-by HN commenter has any sense of proportion on the real issues at play.
 Wall-mart migh mean more competition for mom & pop stores, but they also bring reliable and affordable access to otherwise unaffordable or trans-port prohibitive goods and services to people that don't have the wallet or the access to shop at whole foods or a boutique coffee shop that charges $5/cup.
 The reality is that even for successful stores such as these, the owners are absent, the employees make non-living wages (corrected for rent), and the extant competitors are out of business or severely harmed.
 Think of all the gentrification in the mission in the past 15 years...all of those (poor) people are more fucked by hipsters and their fancy shit than anyone ever was by Walmart.